Ruled Real Hypersurfaces in the Indefinite Complex Projective Space: Some Axioms of Planes

-\textit{Step 3:} The desired totally geodesic submanifold is $L_x=f(Pi(\mathbb{S}_t^{2n-1}))$, for $t=p$ if $\eta$ is spacelike or $t=p-1$ if $\eta$ is timelike.
-This totally geodesic submanifold is unique at the point $x$, up to the chosen hyperplane.
+\textit{Step 3:} The desired totally geodesic submanifold is $L_x=f(\pi(\mathbb{S}_t^{2n-1}))$, for $t=p$ if $\eta$ is space-like or $t=p-1$ if $\eta$ is time-like This totally geodesic submanifold is unique at the point $x$, up to the chosen hyperplane.
 By composing two of the above isometries, any two totally geodesic submanifolds as above will be linked by a holomorphic isometry. \end{proof}

 We provide a list of totally real, totally geodesic surfaces in $\cpn$.
-In all cases, we denote $\hat{\Sigma}$ the surface embedded in $\mathbb{S}^{2n+1}_{2p}$, and its projection $\Sigma=Pi(\hat{\Sigma})$, as in the following commutative diagram
+In all cases, we denote $\hat{\Sigma}$ the surface embedded in $\mathbb{S}^{2n+1}_{2p}$, and its projection $\Sigma=\pi(\hat{\Sigma})$, as in the following commutative diagram

 We will follow \cite[p.110]{ONeill}. {We also recall that a map $f:(\bar{M},\bar{g})\to(\bar{M},\bar{g})$ is an \textit{anti-isometry} if for each $p\in\bar{M}$ and each $u,v\in T_p\bar{M}$, it holds $g_p(u,v)=-g_{f(p)}(f_*u,f_*v)$.
 As a consequence, the sectional curvatures of $2$-planes linked by $f$ have different signs.}